 - Courses involving sports, games, or hobbies unless they have a reasonable relationship to the employer's business or are required as part of a degree program.

 Employees generally have to pay tax on any educational assistance benefits over $5,250.
 However, benefits over the $5,250 limit are still tax free if they qualify as a working condition fringe benefit.
 (A working condition fringe benefit is a benefit that, had you paid for it, would be allowable as a business expense deduction.)

 Deduction for Self-Employed Person's Work-Related Education

-Self-employed people generally can deduct the cost of work-related education as a business expense.
+There are a number of self-employment tax deductions.
+For example, self-employed people generally can deduct the cost of work-related education as a business expense.
 This reduces the amount of income subject to both the federal income tax and self-employment tax.
 The education must be required to either:

 - Keep your present salary, status, or job; or